Đuro Macut: Prime Minister of Serbia

 Following the resignation of Miloš Vučević as prime minister of Serbia, negotiations were held for the formation of the new government of Serbia.
 Aleksandar Vučić, the president of Serbia, nominated Macut as the mandate holder for the prime minister of Serbia to the National Assembly of Serbia on 6 April 2025.
 He is the third independent politician to be nominated for the position, after Mirko Cvetković and Ana Brnabić.
-The composition of his cabinet was announced on 14 April; his deputies are Siniša Mali, Ivica Dačić, and Adrijana Mesarović.
+The composition of his cabinet was announced on 14 April; Siniša Mali, Ivica Dačić, and Adrijana Mesarović were presented as his deputies.
 His government is also composed of several independents affiliated with NPZD.
-Ana Brnabić, the president of the National Assembly of Serbia, called a session for 15 April, to elect the new government.
-During the session, Macut presented his exposé.
+Brnabić, the president of the National Assembly of Serbia, called a session for 15 April, to elect the new government.
+During the session, Macut presented his manifesto.
 Macut's cabinet was elected on 16 April, with 153 votes in favour.

-Political scientist Dušan Spasojević and analyst Cvijetin Milivojević argued that Macut would lack autonomy as prime minister on decision-making.
+The political scientist Dušan Spasojević and the analyst Cvijetin Milivojević argued that Macut would lack autonomy as prime minister on decision-making.
 Dejan Bursać, an associate at the Institute for Philosophy and Social Theory of the University of Belgrade, also argued that despite the inclusion of several academics in Macut's cabinet, the government would still be headed by SNS due to them retaining positions on key ministries.
 Reuters reported that despite his ceremonial role, Vučić would have a significant influence in the government.
-However, in July 2025, political analyst Dragomir Anđelković said "that [Macut] is not ready to be Vučić's cannon fodder" (nije spreman da bude Vučićevo topovsko meso).
+However, in July 2025, the political analyst Dragomir Anđelković said "that [Macut] is not ready to be Vučić's cannon fodder" (nije spreman da bude Vučićevo topovsko meso).